unfor19/kubernetes-localdev/README.md

 ## Local Development (CI) And Deployment (CD)

 Initially, I've tried using a private local Docker repository, which was a nightmare (see my [StackOverflow question](https://stackoverflow.com/questions/67020152/docker-local-private-registry-in-minikube-using-the-docker-driver)).
-I ended up with the more straightforward solution - using minikube's Docker daemon, instead of Windows/WSL2 Docker daemon for building Docker images.
+I ended up with the more straightforward solution - using minikube's Docker daemon, instead of the Host's (macOS/Windows) Docker daemon for building Docker images.

 ### Build The Application (CI)